 3 Minute Read

-It's a new calendar year, so you've probably been looking at your budget (or lack thereof) and already had a spat with your spouse.
+It's the end of the month, so you've probably been looking at your budget (or lack thereof) and already had a spat with your spouse.
 You think he's restricting the family's use of money; you think she doesn't care about the numbers.
 You want to pay off the last credit card; she wants to take a spontaneous weekend road trip.

 Disagreements over the budget are normal.
 The key for working through them and coming out alive is learning how your different views on money can complement one another.